tbrsvn/Laspberry-Pi-OS/README.md

 There are two ways, using my pre-made image, or building it yourself.

 ### Using The Pre-made Image
+First, install rpi-imager.
+Then, run [Download This File]().
+After that open rpi-imager and click "CHOOSE OS".
+After that, scroll down until you see "Use custom" and select the image file you downloaded.
+Once that's done, select your storage and click "WRITE"

 ### Building It Yourself
 #### Writing The OS To The SD Card